 Admitted to an ICU

-●In patients without risk factors for or microbiologic evidence of Pseudomonas aeruginosa or MRSA, we recommend intravenous combination therapy with a potent anti-pneumococcal beta-lactam (ceftriaxone 1 to 2 g daily, cefotaxime 1 to 2 g every eight hours, or ampicillin-sulbactam 1.5 to 3 g every six hours) plus either an advanced macrolide (azithromycin 500 mg daily) (table 3).
-Although the optimal doses of the beta-lactams (ceftriaxone, cefotaxime, ampicillin-sulbactam) have not been studied adequately, we favor the higher doses, at least initially, until the minimum inhibitory concentrations against possible isolates (eg, Streptococcus pneumoniae) are known.
+●In patients without risk factors for or microbiologic evidence of P. aeruginosa or MRSA, we recommend intravenous combination therapy with a potent anti-pneumococcal beta-lactam (ceftriaxone 1 to 2 g daily, cefotaxime 1 to 2 g every 8 hours, ceftaroline 600 mg every 12 hours, or ampicillin-sulbactam 3 g every 6 hours) plus an advanced macrolide (azithromycin 500 mg daily) (table 3).
+Although the optimal doses of the beta-lactams (ceftriaxone, cefotaxime, ampicillin-sulbactam) have not been studied adequately, we favor the higher doses, at least initially, until the minimum inhibitory concentrations (MICs) against possible isolates (eg, S. pneumoniae) are known.

 •Piperacillin-tazobactam (4.5 g every six hours) or

 •Imipenem (500 mg IV every six hours) or

 •Meropenem (1 g every eight hours) or

 The fluoroquinolones may be administered orally when the patient is able to take oral medications, as they have excellent bioavailability.
 The dose of levofloxacin is the same when given intravenously and orally, while the dose of ciprofloxacin is 750 mg orally twice daily.
 (See "Fluoroquinolones", section on 'Pharmacokinetics'.)